Easement Disputes

 Positive Covenants in Easements (e.g. maintenance and repair)

-Landowners affected by easements should investigate their legal obligations in relation to the easement terms, as some terms of the easement (such as positive covenants) may not be enforceable at all.
+Landowners affected by easements should investigate their legal obligations in relation to the easement terms, as some terms of the easement (such as positive covenants) which were not enforceable before the commencement of the Property Law Act 2023 on 1 August 2025 may now be enforceable (as s65 applies to all registered easements, no matter when they were entered into).

 For example, a landowner may:

-• not be entitled to the have its neighbour contribute to the costs of repair and maintenance in relation to an easement; and/or
+• be entitled to the have an easement holder contribute to the costs of repair and maintenance in relation to an easement and not be collecting that; and/or

 • subsequently and separately ‘agree’ (e.g. by exchange of emails, text messages, letters etc.) to obligations it does not otherwise need to agree to.